sujianbin/study/README.md

 <<<<<<< HEAD
 # study
-a project for study use ThinkPHP5.1
+hello this project is for study use ThinkPHP5.1
 ======
 ThinkPHP 5.1
 ===============